hydecorp/drawer/README.md

 * As WebComponent, either standalone or via HTML Import
 * Possibly as part of your own component hierarchy via "[ES6 Mixin][1]".

 The source code should be very approachable, as it is written in a "literal programming" style, and structured like a blog post.
-You can read it directly [here](doc/source.md).
+You can read it [here](doc/src/mixin/index.md).

 The drawer is currently used in the wild by Hydejack.